Ajaingithub/scTCRseq/README.md

 The argument information is written in the R funtion

 ### Clonal Sharing:
-Clone haring between different clusters, celltypes for different samples
+Clone sharing between different clusters, celltypes for different samples using TCR Receptor Similarity Score or Bhattacharya Coefficient

 **Code**